-more unique identification number, positional information, one or more types of flux measurements (e.g., aperture fluxes, PSF fluxes, Gaussian fluxes, etc.), and a series of boolean flags (indicating, for example, whether the source/object is affected by saturated pixels, cosmic rays, etc.) for each source/object.
+While the Source, Object, ForcedSource, DiaSource, DiaObject, and ForcedSourceOnDiaObject catalogs described below each differ in terms of their specific columns, in general they each contain: one or more unique identification numbers, positional information, one or more types of flux measurements (e.g., aperture fluxes, PSF fluxes, Gaussian fluxes, etc.), and a series of boolean flags (indicating, for example, whether the source/object is affected by saturated pixels, cosmic rays, etc.) for each source/object.
 The Solar System catalogs SSObject and SSSource deviate from this general structure in that they instead contain orbital parameters for all known asteroids.
-Where applicable, all measured properties are reported with their associated $1\sigma$ uncertainties.
+Where applicable, all measured properties are reported with their associated log uncertainties.